Home Artists Posts Import Register

 And more importantly, how do I kill them?

 Mari scrunched her nose.
 “People in Limgrell call any creatures that live in the fog a mist wraith.
 If they were truly wraiths, we’d already be dead.
-Cloud fairies are usually harmless scavengers unless you go poke them.”
+Cloud fairies are usually harmless scavengers until you go poke them.”

-“They almost ripped me apart.”
-Kai tersely said.
+“They almost ripped me apart,” Kai tersely said.

 Mari puffed her cheeks.
 “That’s because someone trapped them here.
 They live far deeper in the Lake of Myst where the mana is denser.
 They’re just scared and angry.”